 All these key factors – the Tories’ decline in ethnically mixed suburbs, the SNP threat, and Labour’s collapse in Scotland – hadn’t even been dreamt of in 1992.

 Even the party’s manifestos – with the Tories promising to spend most on the NHS, Labour saying that the Tories are now the party of fiscal irresponsibility, the Greens promising to match the Tories’ non-nuclear defence spending plans – would make any time traveller from 1992 fall over in amazement.
-In Northern Ireland the Ulster Unionists’ priorities in 2015 are more money for mental health treatment and integrated schools as “a virtual inoculation against sectarianism” – both policies that would have the UUP’s leader in 1992, Jim Molyneaux, spinning in his grave.
+In Northern Ireland the Ulster Unionists’ priorities in 2015 are more money for mental health treatment and integrated schools as “a virtual inoculation against sectarianism” – both policies that must have the UUP’s leader in 1992, the late Jim Molyneaux, spinning in his grave.

 Myth 6: Labour’s loss of 40 seats in Scotland would be unprecedented.
 Labour can’t win nationwide if it loses so many Scottish seats